rpkrupali1/algoritms/src/main/java/sort/sorting.md

 Sorting by repeated selection is "Selection Sort".
 - Design Strategy - `Brute Force`
 - Stability - Default implementation is `not stable`.
 However, it can be made stable.
+- `In Place` algorithm
 - Time complexity - **Ω(n<sup>2</sup>)**, **Θ(n<sup>2</sup>)**, **O(n<sup>2</sup>)**
+- Space Complexity - O(1) As the only extra space is used for temporary variables while swapping

 #### Pseudo Code and complexity